Georgia Southern Music and COVID-19

 4. Monitor Your Health

-*Complete the CARES Center COVID-19 self-reporting form available through the MyGeorgiaSouthern portal under the tile titled “COVID-19 Information & Resources”
+- Complete the COVID-19 health reporting form available through the MyGeorgiaSouthern portal under the tile titled “COVID-19 Information & Resources.”

 This is the new normal.
 These are four simple things that we can do that will make a tremendous difference.